 D4 Biodiversity Protection and Management

-Existing trees and native vegetation on the site are to be retained and protected from damage during any maintenance work, with the exception of the trees that have died or collapsed onto the beach.
+Existing trees and native vegetation on the site are to be retained and protected from damage during initial construction and during any subsequent maintenance work, with the exception of trees that have died or collapsed onto the beach.
 Dead or collapsed tree removal shall be carried out by an appropriately qualified person to avoid any risk to life or damage to property and must have with adequate public liability insurance.

 In order to protect the biodiversity values that remain on the subject land, the following shall be complied with: